 One interesting and useful thing to know about minor 6 chords is that they contain the same notes a m7b5 voicing.
-Indeed, a half-diminished seventh chord (m7b5) is made up of the same notes as a minor 6 chord three semitones higher.
+Indeed, a half-diminished chord is built the same as a minor 6 chord three semitones higher.

-Here are the voicings related to the 12 minor 6 guitar chord shapes below.
+The chart below show the 4 voicings related to the 12 minor 6 guitar chord shapes below.
 These positions are based on the drop 2 minor seventh guitar chords.
 By comparing them, you will see that the sixth has simply replaced the minor seventh.

 |1st inversion (third in the bass)||b3||6||R||5|

 Drop 3 Minor Sixth Chords | Guitar Diagrams and Voicings

 Here are 2 guitar neck diagrams with four drop 3 minor 6 shapes.

 |2nd inversion (fifth in the bass)||5||b3||6||R|